 The Group continues to strive to create a positive working environment for all colleagues and in developing open and trusted relationships.
 The Group values colleague involvement and engagement at all levels, recognising that everyone in the business has a contribution to make and is a potential source of innovation and change.
-The Group Values set the framework for how we expect colleagues and partners to behave with each other, with customers and with external stakeholders.
+The Group Values set the framework for how colleagues and partners are expected to behave with each other, with customers and with external stakeholders.

 Great communications lie at the heart of engaging with colleagues.
-The Group recognise the need for, and benefits of, providing employees with information on matters of concern to them as employees, and doing so in a planned manner, using a range of channels.
+The Group recognises the need for, and benefits of, providing employees with information on matters of concern to them as employees, and doing so in a planned manner, using a range of channels.
 The Group intranet ensures that all employees have access to key information in a consistent manner.
 In addition there is a continued emphasis on a 'face to face first' approach and two-way channels, including regular 'Team Talks' and 'Talk Back' sessions with line managers and the directors.
 Business plan cascades take place at the beginning of each year, with common information available to all colleagues and more detailed business unit information available by function, for discussion in teams.
-Further updates are provided throughout the year so that colleagues are kept informed about factors of an economic and financial nature which impact on the company performance.
+Further updates are provided throughout the year so that colleagues are kept informed about factors of an economic and financial nature which impact on Group performance.
 At a very local level, team "hub" meetings provide the opportunity for around 900 operational employees to talk about team performance and problem resolution on a regular basis, in person with each other.
-Quarterly employee surveys are undertaken throughout the company, using an online survey - "Post Your Views".
+Quarterly employee surveys are undertaken throughout the Group, using an online survey - "Post Your Views".
 All line managers are encouraged to develop and implement action plans with their teams, taking accountability for developing colleague morale, engagement and trusted relationships.

 To further promote successful employee relations, the Group demonstrates its commitment to effective and two way communication through its information and consultation framework.
 Collection bargaining arrangements are in place with the Group's recognised trade unions - UNISON, GMB and Unite.
 In addition, Communication and Consultation forums take place across the Group, comprising elected union and non-union employees meeting regularly with directors and senior managers.
-At these meetings the Group shares performance information, discusses health and safety issues as well as providing an opportunity for two-way face to face dialogue in which employees views can be sought and then taken into account in making decisions which affect them.
+At these meetings performance information is shared, discusses health and safety issues are discussed as well as providing an opportunity for two-way face to face dialogue in which employees views can be sought and then taken into account in making decisions which affect them.

-The Group is committed to providing a diverse and inclusive working environment that reflects its customer base.
+The Group is committed to providing a diverse and inclusive working environment which reflects its customer base.
 This is integral to the delivery of the Strategic Business Objectives and Vision: taking responsibility for the water environment for good.
-The Group's diversity and inclusion policy promotes equality of opportunity for all employees and stakeholders, ensuring that discrimination of all forms is avoided, including but not limited to discrimination on the grounds of: gender; pregnancy; age; race; colour; nationality; ethnic and national origin; sexuality/sexual orientation; religion and belief; disability; marital status; membership of a trade union; and part-time or fixed term employee status.
-In all areas of employment, including recruitment, training, career development and promotion, the company do not treat less favourably any applicant for employment or current employee by conditions or requirements which cannot be justified.
+The Group's diversity and inclusion policy promotes equality of opportunity for all employees and stakeholders, ensuring that discrimination of all forms is avoided, including but not limited to discrimination on the grounds of: gender; pregnancy; age; race; colour;